LehtonenKalle/team5-project-work/README.md

 ## About our website

-Our projeck work is going to be bus-schedule website.
+Our project work is going to be bus-schedule website.

 [Link to our layout](http://figma.com)